suarezgenaro/seda/docs/overview.rst

 Available Atmospheric Models
 ----------------------------

 :math:`\texttt{SEDA}` can use several modern and widely used atmospheric models, as indicated below.
-Check out the tutorial :ref:`tutorials_model_examination` to see the parameters' coverage and resolution of the models.
+Check out the tutorial to see the parameters' coverage and resolution of the models.

 Sonora Diamondback Models
 +++++++++++++++++++++++++